May 12, 2016

 SNHU celebrated its nearly 3,000 nursing students along with a group of professional nurses on Monday, May 9, at Fisher Cats Stadium as part of National Nurses Week (May 6-12, 2016).

-Bonnie Fecowicz, a full-time working nurse and student in SNHU's online Master of Science in Nursing program, pulled on a purple latex glove before she took to the field Monday evening to throw out the ceremonial first pitch.
+Bonnie Fecowicz, a full-time working nurse and student in SNHU's Online MSN program, pulled on a purple latex glove before she took to the field Monday evening to throw out the ceremonial first pitch.
 Fecowicz has become a symbol of SNHU's nursing program as a full-time working nurse, mother and an online student in the BSN and MSN programs.

 "At Southern New Hampshire University the quality of the program has allowed me to advance my career into more diverse roles as a director of nursing," Fecowicz said.
 "I use everything I learn every day in my position."

 A group of nurses and nursing students enjoyed the game from a box at Fisher Cat Stadium after Fecowicz's very "sterile" first pitch.

 SNHU also organized a nurse appreciation event at St. Joseph Hospital in Nashua, NH.
 Two enormous chalkboards were placed in the hospital lobby and nurses were asked to write why they chose to be a nurse.

 "Everyone deserves to be taken care of like family," one nurse wrote.
 "I wanted to make a difference," said another.

 Others were asked to say why they appreciated nurses.
 "They helped me through my chemo," one person wrote.
 Another said, "They cared for my grandma like she was family."

 While the appreciative comments were abundant, the nurses' chalkboard had significantly fewer comments - we can only assume they were too busy helping their patients to do much writing.